Dynamics of an outlier in the Gaussian Unitary Ensemble: Asymptotic analysis of the eigenvalue density

 Recalling that $\tlambda = \lambda \sqrt{N/2t}$, in the limit $N\to\infty$, keeping $\lambda$ of order $O(1)$ and in the region outside the bulk $\lambda^2>4t$, we expand the Hermite polynomials using the Rotach-Plancherel asymptotics in the exponential decay zone ($x=\lambda/\sqrt{4t}>1$)~\cite{Rotach25,Szego75,MenonLRMT}:

 Note that, although the wave functions $\phi_N(x\sqrt{2N})$ decay exponentially fast when $x>1$, in $n_\text{out1}$ the Hermite polynomial is multiplied by a Gaussian centered around $\lambda_0$, instead of one centered around $0$ for the wave function.
 The Hermite polynomials increase algebraically fast in the region $x>1$, and this Gaussian will create a sort of ``bump'' in a region near $\lambda_0$ which is precisely the contribution of the outlier eigenvalue to the density.
+This is illustrated in Fig.~\ref{fig:hermite-zones-outlier}.
 This ``bump'' moves as time goes by, as we will show now.
 Using~\eqref{eq:plancherel-rotach}, we find

 where

 with $\thlambda = \lambda/\sqrt{t}$.
 This can be approximated by a Gaussian distribution using the Laplace method due to the exponential decay in $N$.
 The maximum of $f$ is obtained for $\lambda=\lambda^*(t)$ which is a solution of $f'(\thlambda^*)=0$, namely